-His current research focuses on the Turner Rebellion, a slave “rebellion” which occurred in August 1831 in Virginia.
-He is also engaged in work on the history of contemporary legal thought, on legal history and theory, and on the materialist jurisprudence detectable in the work of the literary critic Walter Benjamin.
+Tomlins is currently engaged in research on the Nat Turner Slave Rebellion, which occurred in 1831 in Virginia.
+He is also pursuing research on the history of contemporary legal thought, and on the materialist jurisprudence detectable in the work of the literary critic Walter Benjamin.

 His books include Freedom Bound: Law, Labor and Civic Identity in Colonizing English America, 1580-1865(2010); Law, Labor and Ideology in the Early American Republic (1993); and The State and the Unions: Labor Relations, Law, and the Organized Labor Movement in America, 1880-1960 (1985).
 He is also editor, with Michael Grossberg, of The Cambridge History of Law in America, 3 volumes (2008); with Bruce H. Mann, of The Many Legalities of Early America (2000); with Andrew J. King, of Labor Law in America: Historical and Critical Essays (1992); and with Ian W. Duncanson, of Law and History in Australia (1983).
 He is sole editor of The Supreme Court of the United States: The Pursuit of Justice (2005).
 Other publications include some 200 chapters, articles, editorial essays, reviews, and working papers.
 Tomlins has been the editor of the Law and History Review (1995-2004), and Law and Social Inquiry (2005-09).
 Currently he is academic editor of two Cambridge University Press book series: Cambridge Historical Studies in American Law and Society, and (with Michael Grossberg) New Histories of American Law.